osteele/jj-scripts/README.md

 jj-ai-describe --prompt "Focus on the performance improvements" "main..@"
 ```

 **Note**: When processing multiple revisions, the script stops on the first error.
 In dry-run mode, all messages are generated first and then displayed together.
+If a revset contains no revisions with empty descriptions, the command exits with an error (unless `--replace` is used).

 ### `jj-ai-commit`
 Creates a new change with an AI-generated commit message, similar to `jj commit`.
 The AI analyzes the specified changes (or all changes) and creates a conventional commit message.
 Unlike `jj-ai-describe`, this command accepts filesets to selectively commit specific files.